 ○ Important to Note: This is exactly the same as various types of occult groups who meet together for the purposes of practicing and strengthening their abilities.

 c.
-Although not as common, there are also charismatic schools set up in the supernatural.
-They claim these spirit schools are set up in the spirit realms by “angels,” and sometimes at the request of a “deliverance minister,” that people (their soul or spirit parts) attend “in the spirit.”
+Although perhaps not as common (yet), there are also charismatic schools set up in the supernatural.
+They claim these spirit schools are set up in the spirit realms by “angels,” and sometimes at the request of a “deliverance minister,” that people (or their soul or spirit parts) attend “in the spirit.”

 ○ Important to Note: Those studying and practicing the occult also have “schools” in the astral realms where they teach and learn occult doctrines that are specific to their group.
 These are the same occult doctrines that the charismatic occultist is learning in their “supernatural schools.”